15 Hidden Wedding Costs Nobody Tells You About (And How to Avoid Them)

 The #1 reason?
 Not overspending on the big items.
 It was costs they never budgeted for in the first place.

-Here are the seven that catch the most couples off guard.
+Here are the 15 that catch the most couples off guard, ranked by frequency and dollar impact.

 1. Vendor Gratuities